cr1901/safe-ftdi/README.md

 as a thin wrapper around [`libftdi1-sys`](https://github.com/tanriol/libftdi1-sys).
-Functions from `libftdi` are implemented in `safe-ftdi` on an as-needed basis, and they arr named the same as their `libftdi` counterparts with the `ftdi_` prefix stripped.
+Functions from `libftdi` are implemented in `safe-ftdi` on an as-needed basis, and they are mostly named the same as their `libftdi` counterparts with the `ftdi_` prefix stripped.

 Documentation on specific functions will come soon, but the example directory contains a reimplementation of